filipvpetrovic/notes/TerminalCommands.md

-#Terminal Commands and Explanations
+Adding a GitHub commands on your Project: Commands and Explanations
 ======================================

+This document is meant to describe the steps needed to successfully add github to your project.
+This is the stuff I have learn during my placement here and I would like to share them with you.

 ##Guidlines on how to create a repo on github!!

-####First navigate to directory with cd, if there is not existe make it by mkdir!
+####First navigate to directory with `cd name`, if there is not existe make it by `mkdir name`!
 Make sure that after creation you will navigate to this directory by cd name and then type:

     git init // add to this application git ls -la // list long all